Skip to content

 The trestlebot commands will be run inside of GitHub actions.
 These commands often perform write level operations against the repo contents.
 The GitHub workflows generated in this tutorial make use of automatic token authentication.
 To ensure this is configured correct the following repo settings need to be in place.

-Note: If you choose an alternative method to provide repo access such as personal access tokens or GitHub apps you can skip these steps.
+Note: If an alternative method is choosen to provide repo access, such as personal access tokens or GitHub apps, the following steps can be skipped.

 1. Click the Settings tab for your GitHub repo